Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 However, it barely lasted that long once Ed and I realized how dang good it was.
 And addicting.

-Here are some of my favorites that you could throw in your homemade trail mix.
+Here are some of my favorite healthy trail mix ideas that you could throw in your homemade trail mix recipe.

 You could even do a DIY trail mix bar and set out small bowls of all different things and just pick from them.